 - Serum hCG greater than 20,000 IU/L more than four weeks after evacuation, because of the risk of uterine perforation with further evacuation attempts.

 Women with evidence of persistent GTD should undergo assessment of their disease followed by chemotherapy.
-Disease risk is scored according to the FIGO staging for GTD.
+Treatment used is based on the International Federation of Gynecology and Obstetrics (FIGO) 2000 scoring system for GTN following assessment at the treatment centre.

 © Royal College of Obstetricians and Gynaecologists; reproduced with permission.